Last Updated:

 The following morning, we did a safari from the lodge however you need to get a Park Guide and pay them separately- the cost was USD 15 per person.
 We saw buffalo, hippo and plenty of birds.
 I liked the fact that it gives you a break from all the driving!
 It also feels like it prepares you for the Gorilla hike!

-As we drove out of Queen Elizabeth Park, we managed to see the tree climbing lions- 4 lions in a tree!
+As we drove out of Queen Elizabeth Park, we managed to see the tree climbing lions.
+Four lions in one tree!

 I highly recommend a visit to Uganda and I promise you will love it just as much as I did!